Excellence for Everybody: how we use the "Growth Mindset" model

 A comprehensive list here:

-For information on how we are providing for your child, please don’t hesitate talk to your child’s class teacher or to our subject leader for gifted and talented pupils, Mrs. Ellen Hughes (Class Teacher, 6.3).
+For information on how we are providing for your child, please don’t hesitate talk to your child’s class teacher or to our subject leader for challenging pupils, Mrs. Ellen Hughes (Y5/6 support teacher).

 Further information for parents

 Many useful websites from Hertfordshire Grid For Learning.

 Fun stuff for starters…

 Click on primary key stage 1 and primary key stage 2 for more fun maths.